akonieczna44/Transcription_your_melody/README.md

 #### Here, a few tips for you about recording:
 ```
-* Make sure that only your voice is on the recording,
+* Make sure that only your voice is on the recording
-* Accent the beginning of the notes clearly,
+* Accent the beginning of the notes clearly
-* Sing precisely,
+* Sing precisely
 * and preferably do not use the text - sing on the syllable of your choice.
 ```